Bad Axe 20" Miter Saw

 Handle: Each Bad Axe handle is meticulously crafted from full-heart quartersawn stock in a selection of premium hardwoods including Cherry, White Oak, Hard Maple, and Walnut.

 Why choose quartersawn wood?
 Despite being the priciest option, quartersawn stock offers unparalleled stability, minimizing the effects of seasonal wood movement that can compromise the accuracy of the saw plate alignment.
 At Bad Axe, we prioritize the use of quartersawn wood to ensure the longevity and reliability of our handles.
+All handles are dipped in natural Watco Danish oil with the exception of Walnut, which is dipped in black walnut Watco, followed by Tripoli and finish buffed with carnuba wax.

 Furthermore, we are committed to sustainability and environmental responsibility.
 All our handle stock is sourced from a trusted family-owned business known for their sustainable lumber harvesting practices.
 This partnership, established from the inception of Bad Axe, underscores our dedication to supporting North American hardwoods and promoting eco-conscious manufacturing processes.